mintproject/mic/docs/notebooks/upload_component.md

 ## Configure your credentials

 To upload your model component, you should [configure your credentials for MIC](../commands/configure.md).
-You do not need to setup GitHub credentials.

 ### Upload Docker Image